Texas ESA Laws: A Complete 2026 Guide (Housing, Travel & Workplace)

 What This Means for You

-- NO, your ESA does not automatically get the same public access rights as a service dog under ADA.
+NO, ESAs do not automatically get the same public access rights as service dogs under ADA.

 How to Get a Legitimate Texas ESA Letter (Step-by-Step)